-- Once you come up with a list of viable names, make sure you check to see if they are available – search for the domain name and check with the US Patent and Trademark Office to see if it is trademarked.
-Then search for the name in Google to see how it has been used.
-Given other ways the phrase is used, you may not want to use it for your business name.
+- Once you come up with a list of viable names, check to see if they are available.
+Search for the domain name and check with the US Patent and Trademark Office to see if it is trademarked.
+Then search for the name in search engines to see how it has been used.
+If you come across any negative results for that name, you may not want to use it for your business name.

 Tips on choosing a business name